-Last spring, SaddleBrooke residents Bud and Joy Wegner learned that dogs at the Pinal County Animal Care and Control (PCACC) Shelter near Casa Grande had to sleep and rest on the hard, cold and sometimes damp concrete floors of their kennels while waiting to be adopted.
+When you look after dogs as pets in your home, you make sure they have nice, comfortable beds to sleep on every night, somewhere warm and dry like in outdoor dog kennels, but last spring, SaddleBrooke residents Bud and Joy Wegner learned that dogs at the Pinal County Animal Care and Control (PCACC) Shelter near Casa Grande had to sleep and rest on the hard, cold and sometimes damp concrete floors of their kennels while waiting to be adopted.
 “We visited the Pinal Shelter in the spring of 2018,” said Bud, “and saw that the majority of dogs there were sleeping every night on a cold concrete floor.
 At that point, our hearts saddened and we said we had to do something!”

 The Wegners initiated a fund-raising project to raise money for elevated beds for the shelter, promising to match the first $1500 in donations.
 Their generous seed money resulted in 32 additional contributions, for over $4400 in total funds.

 So far so good, but that’s not the end of the story.
 Learning that the need was to deliver durable, raised beds that can be hosed down, are as chew-proof as possible and are relatively compact, the Wegners tried to find the right bed to stretch the donations as far as possible.